 Promotional Material including e-newsletters.
-BUDGET IT e-newsletters will be published biannually and serve as one of the main communication tools to disseminate the project updates, outputs, and results.
-The e-newsletters will present information and visual materials
+BUDGET-IT e-newsletters will be published biannually and serve as one of the main communication tools to disseminate the project updates, outputs, and results.
+The e-newsletters will present information and visual materials about project activities in English and widening country partner languages.
+The e-newsletters will be sent to stakeholders via email and hosted in the project website and social media.

-In addition, two academic papers will be published based on the outcome of the BUDGET IT project.
+In addition, two academic papers will be published based on the outcome of the BUDGET-IT project.